literallyfiro/fedora-tiling-theme/README.md

-# My Fedora 36 Theme
+# My Fedora 36 Personalization

-This is my personal *Fedora 36* theme.
-If you want to use this theme, I **DO NOT** take any resposibility if anything breaks during the process. **This is not an installation guide!**
+This is my personal *Fedora 36* personalization.
+If you want to use it, I **DO NOT** take any resposibility if anything breaks during the process. **This is not an installation guide!**

 ## 🖼️ Gallery